Finnish Defence Intelligence Agency: 1944–present

 In the autumn of 1944, after the Moscow Armistice, 700 to 800 Finnish SIGINT staff fled to Sweden with 350 crates of cryptography equipment in operation Stella Polaris, led by colonels Aladár Paasonen and Reino Hallamaa.
 The goal of the operation was to escape Soviet retribution and the communist takeover of the Finnish State Police as well as to try and create a contingency SIGINT service if it would be required later on against a possible Soviet Union occupation of Finland.
 Likewise, material concerning SIGINT of the Finnish military was destroyed or hidden in Sweden.
 C-byrån of the Swedish military and the National Defence Radio Establishment coordinated the operation at their end and received, for example, cracked ciphers from the Finns.
 Some war-time documents hidden in the operation were later reportedly found in microfilms, for example, at the CIA's central archives and NSA's National Cryptologic Museum—while some have not resurfaced.
 Most of the SIGINT staff were returned to Finland by Sweden after temporary internment, and some 30 of them were interrogated by the State Police although no indictments were issued.
-Colonels Paasonen and Hallamaa did not return to Finland during the rest of their lives.
+Colonels Paasonen and Hallamaa did not return to Finland for the rest of their lives.

 The Finnish Intelligence Research Establishment was founded on 24 October 1955 within the Finnish Air Force, first as the Intelligence Research Station (Viestikoeasema) in central Helsinki.
 The Establishment expanded throughout the 1960s by building intercept stations and by appointing personnel to statistical units of the Air Force and the Navy.
 In December 1973, its headquarters relocated to the Tikkakoski garrison near Jyväskylä.
 In 2014, the Intelligence Research Establishment was merged into the Finnish Defence Intelligence Agency and it was redesignated the Intelligence Research Centre.